 were born for the purpose of God’s grace, selected among the multitudes to

-receive eternal life and go to heaven as the children of God.
-We will become
+receive eternal life and go to heaven.
+We are

-vessels of mercy upon which God will bestow all His great fortunes.
+vessels of mercy upon whom God bestowed all His great fortunes.
 Although we

-but that doesn’t mean He didn’t have to do anything to ensure prophecy was
+prior to fulfilling His destiny.
+He had to do something to ensure prophecy was

-knows the end from the beginning, so He knows that our purpose will be fulfilled
+knows the end from the beginning; He knows our purpose will be fulfilled, but we

-if we fulfill it, otherwise He will know we didn’t fulfill it, which instead
+must fulfill it, otherwise He will know that we didn’t, which

 Eph 1-4